-Fresh cancellations show reopening from coronavirus will be tough
+Nations ease some coronavirus restrictions yet public still wary

 People in face masks ride the subway in New York, Monday, April 13, 2020.
 (AP Photo/Ted Shaffrey)

+Restrictions were also being eased in Denmark and Austria.
+In France, long lines built up outside the few McDonald's drive-thrus that started serving customers again.
+In the U.S., some states were relaxing restrictions amid vocal protests by those demanding to return to work.

-In just the past day, the U.S. scrapped the national spelling bee in June, Spain called off the Running of the Bulls in July, and Germany canceled Oktoberfest five months away.
-Singapore, once a model of coronavirus tracking and prevention, saw an explosion of new cases and announced it would extend its lockdown into June.
+Although some former virus hot spots like Italy, Spain, China and New York have seen a reduction in their daily death tolls and new hospitalizations, other areas are facing a resurgence of the new coronavirus.
+Singapore, once a model of coronavirus tracking and prevention, saw an explosion of new cases and announced Wednesday it would extend its lockdown into June.

-Nevertheless there was growing impatience over virus-related shutdowns that have thrown tens of millions out of work, and more countries and U.S. states began taking steps to get back to business.
+There has been growing impatience over virus-related shutdowns that have seen tens of millions of people lose their jobs.
+But even in areas where businesses were allowed to open, some were hesitant.

-Business owners in the U.S. who got the go-ahead weighed whether to reopen, and some hesitated, in a sign that commerce won't necessarily bounce back right away.

-Mark Lebos, owner of Strong Gym in Savannah, Georgia, where Gov. Brian Kemp announced that gyms and salons can reopen this week, said Tuesday that it would be professional negligence to do so right now.
+In Savannah, Georgia, where Gov. Brian Kemp announced that gyms and salons can reopen this week, gym owner Mark Lebos said it would be professional negligence to do so right now.

 "We are not going to be a vector of death and suffering," he said.

+"We're still in a small, closed place," the 48-year-old said.
+"You're staring at somebody right in their face when you shampoo it.
+Heaven forbid if you talk."

+She was only seeing one client at a time even before she was forced to shut down.

-With deaths and infections still rising around the world, the push to reopen has set off warnings from health authorities that the crisis that has killed more than 177,000 people globally — including more than 45,000 in the U.S. — is far from over and that relaxing the stay-at-home orders too quickly could enable the virus to come surging back.
+The pandemic has infected over 2.5 million people and killed more than 177,000 around the world, including more than 45,000 in the U.S., according to a tally Johns Hopkins University.
+Health authorities have warned the crisis is far from over and that relaxing stay-at-home orders too quickly could enable the virus to come surging back.

-The economic damage mounted as oil prices suffered an epic collapse and stocks registered their worst loss in weeks Tuesday on Wall Street.
+Economic damage mounted as oil prices suffered an epic collapse and stocks registered their worst loss in weeks Tuesday on Wall Street.
 Asia markets continued their slide on Wednesday.

-The U.S. Senate on Tuesday approved nearly $500 billion in coronavirus aid for businesses, hospitals and testing after a deal was reached between Congress and the White House.
+In the United States, the Senate approved nearly $500 billion in coronavirus aid for businesses, hospitals and testing after a deal was reached between Congress and the White House.
 President Donald Trump urged House members to quickly pass the measure.

-Treasury Secretary Steven Mnuchin said that while some big businesses obtained access to government loans under an earlier aid package, its intent was to help mostly companies with 10 or fewer workers.
-He and the president said bigger businesses should return those funds.

-Trump also said he will stop issuing certain immigration green cards for 60 days to limit competition for jobs and "protect American workers" already suffering in an economy devastated by the pandemic.

-The Scripps National Spelling Bee in the U.S. was canceled.
-The competition has been held since 1925 and was last scrubbed during World War II.

-Germany called off the Oktoberfest beer festival in Munich, which draws about 6 million visitors each year.
-It was previously canceled during the two world wars; during a period of hyperinflation in Germany in 1923; and twice because of cholera outbreaks in the 1800s.
+Spain, one of the world's worst-hit countries, was grappling with how to allow children out of their homes for the first time in nearly six weeks.
+The country's death toll reached 21,717, behind only the United States and Italy, after 435 more deaths were reported Wednesday.
+Spain has over 208,000 confirmed infections.

+Both numbers reflect the plateauing of the nation's outbreak over recent days as a result of Spain's strict home confinement rules.
+Yielding to pressure from parents, Prime Minister Pedro Sánchez is allowing children to go outside again beginning Monday.

+In another sign that Spain's health crisis is becoming more manageable, a large makeshift morgue in a Madrid ice rink is closing as the daily toll drops under 500 deaths from a high of 950 three weeks ago.
-Praised for its swift response and meticulous tracing of contacts in the early stage of the outbreak, Singapore was grappling with an explosion of cases in foreign worker dorms that were largely overlooked earlier.

-The tiny city-state reported 1,111 new cases Tuesday to increase its total to 9,125, the most in Southeast Asia.
-It marked the second straight day of over 1,000 new cases.
+Singapore, which has been praised for its swift response and meticulous tracing of contacts in the early stage of the outbreak, was grappling with an explosion of cases in foreign worker dorms that were largely overlooked earlier.
+The tiny city-state's infections surged to 10,141 after it reported 1,016 new cases Wednesday, maintaining its position as the worst-hit nation in Southeast Asia.

-Prime Minister Lee Hsien Loong said measures that shut down nonessential businesses and schools until May 4 would be extended to June 1 or until infections ease.

-In Italy, Premier Giuseppe Conte confirmed that businesses can start reopening on May 4 but dashed any hopes of a full end to the country's strict lockdown any time soon, saying: "A decision of that kind would be irresponsible.''
+In Pakistan, doctors issued a letter calling on the country's religious clerics and prime minister to reverse a decision to leave mosques open during the Muslim fasting month of Ramadan, warning it could result in an explosion of COVID-19 cases.
+Large gatherings will only increase infections and overwhelm the health care system that has less than 3,000 acute care beds for a population of 220 million, said Dr. Qaiser Sajjad, chief of the Pakistan Medical Association.

+Pakistan recorded its largest 24-hour increase of more than 700 new cases Tuesday and saw another 533 cases Wednesday, bringing the total to 9,749 infections and 209 deaths.

+India partially eased one of the world's strictest lockdowns this week, but public health officials fear a surge in cases.
+The country is planning to use wristbands fitted with a contact-tracing app, Arogya Setu, to help people identify their risk of infection.

+The wristband has been envisioned as a way of countering the drain of manpower in trying to track the contacts of corona patients among the country's 1.3 billion people.
+Officials said it is likely to be rolled out in May.

-In the U.S., some states, including Tennessee, West Virginia and Colorado, announced plans this week to begin reopening in stages in the coming days.
+In the U.S., some states, including Tennessee, West Virginia and Colorado, announced plans to begin reopening in stages in the coming days.
 Sunbathers quickly flocked to the sand after some South Carolina beaches reopened with the governor's backing.

 Some sheriffs in Washington state, Michigan and Wisconsin said they won't enforce stay-at-home orders.
 Angry protesters demanding the lifting of restrictions marched in Alabama, North Carolina and Missouri with signs like "Enough is enough."
 And Wisconsin Republicans asked the state's high court to block an extension of the stay-at-home order there.

+Numerous governors and local leaders have said that before they can relax social distancing restrictions, they need help from Washington to expand testing to help keep the virus in check.

-During an online ceremony Tuesday to donate masks, ventilators and other desperately needed medical supplies to hard-hit New York City, Chinese Consul-General Huang Ping indirectly appealed to Trump to tone down his recent rhetoric against the Asian country where the virus first emerged.
+During an online ceremony to donate masks, ventilators and other medical supplies to hard-hit New York, Chinese Consul-General Huang Ping indirectly appealed to Trump to tone down his recent rhetoric against the Asian country where the virus first emerged late last year.

 After weeks of elaborate praise of Chinese President Xi Jinping's response to the pandemic, Trump has turned to blaming China and halting U.S. contributions to the World Health Organization, accusing it of parroting misinformation from Beijing.